 To start out, do your own research on the side.
 Pull out your phone, laptop, or jump onto your tablet and start Googling.

-This is one of the fastest ways to find someone.
+This is one of the fastest ways to find a therapist.
 Read their reviews, but don’t just stop there.
 Looking for a therapist is not only hard to do because they’re hard to get a hold of, but you don’t want to waste your time either.

 More than likely, you will be able to see if they’re a good fit for you based on the kind of things that they deal with.
 Are you depressed?
 If so, then I would suggest looking for someone who only deals with depression.
 Are you trying to deal with the death of a loved one?
 Do your research to see if the therapist specializes in grief counseling.